Privacy Policy

 - personalise search results and recommendations,

-- perform statistical evaluations of the use of location-based functions.
+- carry out statistical analyses of the use of location-based functions.

-You can deactivate the transmission of precise location data via your device at any time in the settings of your browser or operating system.
+You can disable the transmission of precise location data via your device at any time in the settings of your browser or operating system.

 The legal bases are:

-- Art.
-6(1)(f) GDPR, our legitimate interest in a user-friendly, locally relevant offering,
+- Article 6(1)(f) of the GDPR, our legitimate interest in providing a user-friendly, locally relevant service,

-- and, where applicable, your consent pursuant to Art.
-6(1)(a) GDPR, insofar as we use location-based data for more extensive personalised services.
+- and, where applicable, your consent pursuant to Article 6(1)(a) of the GDPR, insofar as we use location-based data for further personalised services.

 5.10 Communication and notification tools